The candidate interviews are posted to the podcast feeds, and on our The 155 Podcast webpage.

-- Hamilton’s zoning regulations prevent the building of multi-unit clustered housing which are in scale with existing single-family housing, commonly referred to as “The Missing Middle”.
+- Hamilton’s zoning regulations prevent the building of multi-unit clustered housing which is in scale with existing single-family housing, commonly referred to as “The Missing Middle”.

 There are approximately 100,000 Hamiltonians in their 20s, and approximately 140,000 Hamiltonians over the age of 65.

 The “Missing Middle” is medium-density transit connected housing in walkable communities and is important to young renters, first-time owners, and critical for seniors seeking to successfully age in place in the communities they’ve lived for decades.

 As a Member of City Council, you will need to address housing challenges in Hamilton, you will face opposition to infill development, and provincially mandated intensification.

 How will you respond to concerns about development, and where do you believe mid-density growth should occur in your ward?

 - What are two changes you will propose to improve City services?

 - What are two changes you will propose to improve quality of life in Hamilton?

 - Hamilton City Council decided against ranked balloting.
 Ranked balloting enables voters to choose by prioritizing candidates – usually the top three – they feel qualified for public office and best able to represent them.
 What is your position on ranked ballots?

 - How will you improve civic governance and engagement during the next four years?